Resilience

 The control plane and data plane distinction gives you the vocabulary to ask it.
 CloudTrail gives you the evidence.
 And the answer, more often than not, is that you have more control than you thought.

-Andrew Goifeld is the founder of Resilera, an AWS resilience consultancy.
+Andrew Goifeld is the founder of Resilera, an AWS resilience platform and consulting practice.
 He spent over a decade at Amazon, where he worked across infrastructure, operations and resilience engineering.
 Resilera helps organisations design architectures that survive AWS service events without waiting for AWS to fix them.